husseinaluie/FlowSieve/README.md

  * Use _DEBUG = 2_ if you're running into some issues and want to narrow it down a bit
  * Going beyond this is really only necessary / useful if you're running into some fatal errors that you can't pinpoint
  * Setting _DEBUG_ to be negative is generally not advised.
 Setting to 0 shouldn't produce overly much output, and certainly not enough to hamper performance.
 If you're trying to silence errors, make sure you understand _why_ the errors are happening, and that you're really okay with ignoring them.

+Additionally, setting _DEBUG>=1_ will result in *slower runtime*, since it enables bounds-checking in the apply-filter routines ( i.e. vector.at() vs vector[] ).
+These routines account for the vast majority of runtime outside of very small filter scales (which are fast enough to not be a concern), and so this optimization was only applied those those routines.

 ### Function Map